 Ohio Health Plan Quality Incentive Premiums: Under our contract with the state of Ohio, incremental revenue of up to 1% of our total premium is earned if certain performance measures are met.
-Effective February 1, 2010 through June 30, 2011, we were eligible to earn additional incremental revenue of up to 0.25% of our total premium if we met certain pharmacy specific performance measures.
 These performance measures are generally linked to various quality-of-care measures dictated by the state.

 Texas Health Plan Quality Incentive Premiums: Effective March 1, 2012, under our contract with the state of Texas, incremental revenue of up to 5% of our total premium may be earned if certain performance measures are met.
 These performance measures are generally linked to various quality-of-care measures established by the state.
-Based upon our assessment of the performance measures at June 30, 2012, we have accrued an estimated \$4.0 million of premiums that were not earned under this program.